Introduction to MQTT Proxy¶

 To produce your first MQTT messages to Kafka with MQTT Proxy follow the steps described below.

-You must have a running Kafka cluster before you start MQTT Proxy, so first start Kafka and ZooKeeper.
-You can start these services in one command with Confluent CLI confluent local commands:
+You must have a running Kafka cluster before you start MQTT Proxy, so first start a Kafka controller and then start Kafka.

 Each service reads its configuration from its property files under